Schizophrenia and Other Psychotic Disorders

 Most psychotic disorders are treated with a combination of medications and psychotherapy (a type of counseling).

 - Medication: The main medications used to treat psychotic disorders are called antipsychotics.
-These medicines do not cure the illnesses, but are very effective in managing the most troubling symptoms of psychotic disorders, such as delusions, hallucinations, and thinking problems.
-Antipsychotics include older medications such as Haldol, Thorazine, and Mellaril and newer medications (often called atypicals) such as Abilify, Clozaril, Geodon, Invega, Risperdal, Saphris, Seroquel, and Zyprexa.
-The newer medications -- sometimes referred to as atypical antipsychotics -- are considered first-line treatments because they have fewer and more tolerable side effects.
+These medicines do not cure the illnesses but are very effective in managing the most troubling symptoms of psychotic disorders, such as delusions, hallucinations, and thinking problems.
+Antipsychotics include older medications such as Haldol, Thorazine, Loxapine, and Mellaril and newer medications (often called atypical antipsychotics) such as Abilify, Clozaril, Geodon, Invega, Latuda, Risperdal, Saphris, Seroquel, and Zyprexa.
+The newer medications are often considered first-line treatments because they have fewer and more tolerable side effects.

 - Psychotherapy: Various types of psychotherapy, including individual, group, and family therapy, may be used to help support the person with a psychotic disorder.